MarlonLop/HttpServer/README.md

 ```
 mix test test/http_server_test.exs
 ```
-Html files are saved in the priv/static directory
+Html files are saved in the *priv/static* directory

+when sending a curl command there is no need to add '.html' extension ex.   *curl localhost:8080/hello*

 ## Installation